amitsiliguri/easy/theme/README.md

 ### Requirements

 1. Laravel 9
-2. Laravel breeze
+2. Laravel breeze with inertia vue

 ### Installation

+- create directory called package/easy in root project directory
+- clone this git repo inside package/easy directory
-1. sail composer config repositories.theme'{"type": "path", "url": "./package/easy/theme"}'--file composer.json
+- sail composer config repositories.theme'{"type": "path", "url": "./package/easy/theme"}'--file composer.json
-2. composer require
+- composer require
-3. Search for a package: easy/theme
+- Search for a package: easy/theme
-4. Enter the version constraint to require (or leave blank to use the latest version):
+- Enter the version constraint to require (or leave blank to use the latest version):
-5. Search for a package: (press enter without typeing anything)
+- Search for a package: (press enter without typeing anything)

 ### Usage

 This package can be used as a boilarplate for admin theme

 ### Uninstall

 1. sail composer remove easy/theme
 2. clear resources directory
+3. re-publish breeze static contents

 ### Authors

 amit.biswas.webdev@gmail.com & priyankapal0995@gmail.com

-** use ./vendor/bin/sail insted of using only sail, if you did not created the alias
+\*\* use ./vendor/bin/sail insted of using only sail, if you did not created the alias